Travel Outside of Canada

 All employees, students, and persons affiliated with the University who are participating in University-related activities outside of Canada.

-The personal safety of Travelers is a priority for the University.
-The assessment and management of risk and the safety of Travelers are shared responsibilities.
-The University makes available current information, guidance, and support of travel outside of Canada.
-Travelers are responsible for availing of the information, guidance, and support while planning, and during, travel outside of Canada for University-related activities.
+The University recognizes there are risks associated with all travel, and unique risks when travelling to, and within, international destinations.
+The personal safety of Travelers is a priority for the University, but the responsibility for assessing and managing the risk of international travel is shared.
+All members of the University community must appropriately manage risk while planning, and during Travel Outside of Canada for University - related Activities.
+The University provides current information, guidance, and support for travel outside of Canada.
+Travelers are responsible for availing of this information while planning, and during travel outside of Canada for University-related Activities

 1. Risk Assessment